 Singapore is NOT cheap, especially coming from Australia.
 Last time I was there, costs were pretty reasonable but this time, the exchange rate was actually 1:1.
 Travelling in Singapore is definitely not like travelling in Malaysia or Thailand, cost-wise.

 In terms of getting around, taxis are pretty cheap (again, because of the change in exchange rate, it wasn’t as cheap this time as our other trips).
 Grab (a rideshare service like Uber) is big in Singapore and having used it a lot in Malaysia, we automatically went to use it in Singapore.
 However, laws are stricter in Singapore than Malaysia when it comes to carrying children.
-Only taxis in Singapore are insured to carry children without car seats so unless you have you’re own, you can’t catch a Grab with kids.
+Only taxis in Singapore are insured to carry children without car seats so unless you have your own, you can’t catch a Grab with kids.
 Obviously, car seats are ideal but sometimes this isn’t possible.

 Several phone carriers offer international SIM cards for short-term travellers.
 This was wonderful for us.
 We paid a small setup fee and pre-loaded our SIM, and we were able to make calls and access the internet, with a generous amount of data.